 The small bits of broken tiles are very sharp so you do not want to cut your hands or leave them on the ground for anyone to cut their feet if going barefoot in the summer.

 I created many different tile designs before I came up with the one I liked.

-Once I have given my instructions for this Mosaic Table Top I will explain with photos the mistakes I made while creating this Mosaic Tile Design.
+Once I have given my instructions for this table top I will explain with photos the mistakes I made while creating it.